-4.6 Laboratory challenge trials using virulent ND virus
+4.6 Laboratory trials of I-2 ND vaccine

 I-2 ND vaccine has undergone laboratory tests in several countries and has proved to be protective against local virulent strains of ND virus (Amakye-Anim et al. 2000; Tu et al. 1998; Hlaing et al. 2000; Wambura, Kapaga and Hyera 2000).
-The protection provided by I-2 ND vaccine against local virulent field isolates of ND virus has been confirmed in laboratory trials in many countries.
-However, national vaccine producers or distributors may wish to undertake vaccine trials in their own country in order to:
+National vaccine producers or distributors should undertake vaccine trials in their own country in order to provide evidence of the potency and efficacy of the vaccine in accordance with the requirements of regulatory authorities.
+In addition, the producer may wish to:

-- compare the levels of protection afforded by different routes of administration of the vaccine, and different administration regimes - determine the potency of a representative batch of vaccine - confirm that the I-2 ND vaccine strain provides protection against local virulent strains of ND virus - train laboratory and field staff.
+- compare the levels of protection afforded by different routes of administration of the vaccine and different administration regimes - confirm that the I-2 ND vaccine strain provides protection against local virulent strains of ND virus, and - train laboratory and field staff.